Analyzing the API docs and DX Patterns in the Best Media Developer Portals 2

+After stock photo companies, video player software providers and audio distribution platforms this article will analyze developer portals in the journalism industry.
 We focused on two types of news organizations: the traditional ones that already existed before the digital era (such as TV channels, newspapers or radios) and those that were born web-based (and serve as online data providers).
+Our research revealed some of the differences in their approach to developer portals:

 Traditional news organizations were challenged by the digital era: new electronic devices and social media platforms changed our habits of news distribution and consumption.
 Organizations had to face the new circumstances and adjust to the needs of their consumers.
 APIs allow them to improve their services and build new partnerships by widening the boundaries of the industry and giving place for web-based product owners.
 A good developer portal, one that enhances developer experience and aims to build a community is essential for the widespread adoption of these APIs.